sonaalKant/ParallelProgramming/README.md

 baseline.
 In particular, when $n$ is small enough, add the sum iteratively in sequential instead of dividing the tasks and computing the sum in parallel.

-> What is the running time of your parallel implementation now, and
-> what is the speedup it obtains over the optimized serial
-> implementation?

 # Scan